bers2342/roosbroeck_weyl/README.md

-# Numerical resolution of Van Roosbrock equation in a Weyl semimetal
+# Numerical resolution of Van Roosbrock equations in a Weyl semimetal

 ## Objective